 § 663.277 May a Tribe carryover from one year to the next any funds that remain at the end of the funding agreement?

 Yes.
-Except as identified for discretionary and competitive grants within the funding program made available, pursuant to section 25 U.S.C.
+Pursuant to section 25 U.S.C.
 5388(i), all funds paid to a Tribe in accordance with a compact or funding agreement shall remain available until expended.
 In the event that a Tribe elects to carry over funding from one year to the next, such carryover shall not diminish the amount of funds the Tribe is authorized to receive under its funding agreement in that or any subsequent fiscal year.

 § 663.278 Is a Tribe obligated to continue performance under a compact or funding agreement if the Secretary does not transfer sufficient funds?